-You must add the session to your schedule before it starts to access the session.
+You must add the session to your schedule to access the session link.
 To join, use the yellow “Open Zoom” button on the session page.
-Links to access your sessions will be available 10 minutes before the session starts if you’ve added it to your schedule.
+Links to access your sessions will be available 10 minutes before the session starts.

 Links will also be shared by email 10 minutes before each session.
 Whether or not you plan to use the email links instead of Sched to access sessions, you might want to set up an email filter (how to create rules in Gmail, Apple Mail, and Outlook).

 Please do not forward or share the Zoom link with anyone.
 Sharing the link can cause a serious privacy and security issue.
 We are counting on you to keep our space safe and welcoming.